shreearn/Bharat-Intern/README.md

 # Bharat-Intern
 # 1. Stock Price Prediction Using LSTM

+Introduction

 This code uses Long Short-Term Memory (LSTM) neural networks to predict stock prices.
 LSTM networks are particularly useful for time series prediction due to their ability to maintain long-term dependencies.

+Dataset

-Dataset: The dataset used in this project is NSE-TATAGLOBAL stock dataset, which contains historical stock prices of Tata Global Beverages from the National Stock Exchange of India.
+The dataset used in this project is NSE-TATAGLOBAL stock dataset, which contains historical stock prices of Tata Global Beverages from the National Stock Exchange of India.

 Requirements